donald-mack/mayor/README.md

 Rob Ford proves that Toronto runs fine without a Mayor and that there is no real danger in experimenting with the role.
 His personality has been exploited by the media and in the wake Toronto has been put on an internationl stage.
 He is good man but has likely become corrupted by celebrity.
+Rob Ford is now seeking media attention where ever he can muster it and this is not helpful for the future of Toronto.
+It is a great strategy to win, but Toronto needs to see past it.

 This opportunity can be seized.
 Toronto can redefine politics.